norma13115/aisd-wde-5-building-with-css-grid/README.md

    ```

 7. **Testing Your Layout:**
-   - Open `index.html` in your web browser to see the grid layout in action.
    - Resize the browser window to see how the grid adapts to different screen sizes.
+   - Copy and paste the HTML boxes a few more times to see the grid expand and wrap into the next line.
+Resize the window to see the grid automatically resize.

 ## AI Assistance